 Peregrine Diamonds is advancing its 100%-owned Chidliak project towards a Phase One diamond mine development.
-Chidliak, located 120 kilometres northeast of Iqaluit, the capital of Nunavut, on Canada’s Baffin Island, hosts 74 kimberlites in total, currently eight of which are believed to be potentially economic.
+Chidliak, located 120 kilometres northeast of Iqaluit, the capital of Nunavut, on Canada’s Baffin Island, hosts 74 kimberlites in total (71 on Chidliak claims, 3 on Qilaq claims), currently eight of which are believed to be potentially economic.
 Two of these kimberlites, the CH-6 and CH-7 bodies, form the foundation for Phase One Diamond Development at Chidliak (CP1D), as recently announced in the positive results of the independent Preliminary Economic Assessment (PEA), in July, 2016.

 Preliminary Economic Assessment

 The 2016 Inferred Mineral Resources for the CH-6 and CH-7 kimberlites form the foundation of the PEA for CP1D, which was announced in a July 7, 2016 news release.